Alcohol Abuse and Alcoholism (cont.)

 What causes alcoholism?
 Is alcoholism hereditary?

 One frequently asked question about alcoholism is if it is hereditary.
-As with most other mental disorders, alcohol dependence has no one single cause and is not directly passed from one generation to another genetically.
+As with most other mental disorders, alcohol addiction has no one single cause and is not directly passed from one generation to another in families.
 Rather, it is the result of a complex group of genetic, psychological, and environmental factors.

-What are alcohol abuse and alcoholism symptoms and signs in teenagers, women, men, and the elderly?
+What are alcohol use disorder symptoms and signs in teenagers, women, men, and the elderly?

 Signs that indicate a person is intoxicated include the smell of alcohol on their breath or skin, glazed or bloodshot eyes, the person being unusually passive or argumentative, and/or a deterioration in the person's appearance or hygiene.
 Other physical symptoms of the state of being drunk include flushed skin.
 Cognitively, the person may experience decreased ability to pay attention and a propensity toward memory loss.